williaml4292/sep-10-freedom-project/README.md

 For my project, I chose the topic of **Finance**.

-I used HTML, CSS, Bootstrap, and Github.
-I also chose to independently study **Jekyll** in order to help me make my website about helping others learn how to manage their money.
+In order to make my website about making people _more aware of how to manage their money_, I used HTML, CSS, and Bootstrap.
+I also chose to independently study **Jekyll**.

 ## Links
 [Product](https://williaml4292.github.io/sep-10-freedom-project/)